 The choices are immeasurable.

-Flipping the notion of a picture being worth a thousand words, imagine that a single word can be perceived a thousand different ways, even when the definition is commonly understood.
+In other words, flip the notion of a picture being worth a thousand words— imagine that a single word can be viscerally perceived a thousand different ways, even when the definition is commonly understood.
 This is because our individual experiences are far too precise to absolutely relate to a singular, explicit paradigm of structured language.

-Modern constructs consistently nudge us towards silos of explicitly defined knowledge, relationships, and definitions, hoisting upon us pre-packaged paradigms of world views, ranging from the innocuous to impactful.
+Consider this analogy: Modern cultural constructs consistently nudge us towards silos of explicitly defined knowledge, relationships, and definitions, hoisting upon us universally “accepted” paradigms of world views, ranging from the innocuous to impactful.

 In polite society, we’re presupposed to assimilate to relative constructs of our surrounding world in order to find success, happiness, and essentially, contribute towards a shared cultural experience.
 We feel that the notion of “normality” exists because we assume that there’s an aggregate expectation for how individuals cognitively process and navigate our surroundings.

-This is why language is the center of all civilization.
+Language is at the center of all civilization.

-But back to the tree, and the linguistic definitions behind what happens when you experience one in the wild, or read about one in text:
+About that tree, and the linguistic principles behind what happens when you experience one in the wild, or read about one in text:

 Until he found the words signifier and signified, however, sign remained ambiguous, for it tended to become identified with the signifier only, which Saussure wanted at all costs to avoid; after having hesitated between some and seme, form and idea, image and concept, Saussure settled upon signifier and signified, the union of which forms the sign.